-5. The Flyers had a tough time containing the speed and quickness of the Avalanche's top line.
-Midway through the second period, Nathan MacKinnon took the puck behind his net and skated coast to coast.
+5. The Flyers had a tough time containing the speed and quickness of the Avalanche top line.
+Midway through the second period, Nathan McKinnon took the puck behind his net and skated coast-to-coast.
 He split all five defenders on his way to creating a scoring chance and drawing a hooking penalty on Robert Hagg.
-For the most part, MacKinnon, a Hart Trophy finalist last season, had too much open ice.
+For the most part, MacKinnon, a Hart trophy finalist last season, had too much open ice.

 6. The game-winning goal was scored as Gabriel Landeskog was actually calling for the puck when he planted himself right in front of Brian Elliott.
-Landeskog motioned to MacKinnon to shoot the puck on his forehand side and MacKinnon did just that with a perfectly redirected shot from Landeskog.
+Landeskog motioned to McKinnon to shoot the puck on his forehand side and McKinnon did just that with a perfectly redirected shot from Landeskog.

 7. The ice surface shouldn't have been too choppy with the Avs having played their home opener on Thursday.
-However, the NBA's Nuggets hosted a preseason game on Friday.
+However, the NBA's Nuggets hosted a preseason game on Thursday.
 Either way, the Flyers had a difficult time maintaining their edges.
-Sanheim struggled with his footwork early on and fell several times, as did Giroux, who completely wiped out with no one around him.
+Sanheim had struggled with his footwork early on and fell several times as did Giroux, who completely wiped out with no one around him.
 The Flyers' overall execution and puck movement just wasn't very clean and crisp for the first two periods.

 8. Probably not the way he envisioned it, but Mikhail Vorobyev will take his first NHL goal however he can get it.
 The marker came on a bizarre play when Avs defenseman Mark Barberio collided with goaltender Semyon Varlamov.
 My feeling is that Barberio took his eye off the puck just long enough that he couldn't avoid the collision.

-9. Interestingly, general manager Ron Hextall said some of the Flyers' big names needed to play better after the game in Vegas.
+9. Interestingly, GM Ron Hextall said some of the Flyers' big names needed to play better after the game in Vegas.
 It was surprising to hear him say something like that after a season-opening victory.
-He may be singling out Patrick and Jakub Voracek, who haven't generated very much at even strength.
+He may be singling out Nolan Patrick and Jake Voracek, who haven't generated very much at even strength.
 They started to find some open ice in the latter stages of the second period.